 - There are several types of psoriatic arthritis:

 - Enthesitis: inflammation of the enthesis (the connective tissue where tendons and ligaments insert into the bone)

 - Dactylitis: inflammation and swelling of fingers or toes (“sausage digit”)

 - Arthritis mutilans: destruction of the IP joints and resorption of the phalanges with further collapse of the soft tissue of the fingers (“telescoping fingers” or “opera glass hand”)

-- Classification criteria for psoriatic arthritis (CASPAR) are helpful for diagnosing psoriatic arthritis; ≥ 3 points in the following 5 categories are required:
+- Classification criteria for psoriatic arthritis (CASPAR): ≥ 3 points are required

 - Plaque psoriasis: most common variant characterized by symmetrically distributed, thick, scaly, erythematous lesions

 - Inverse psoriasis: : mainly affects skin folds and flexural creases of large joints (flexural psoriasis)